 Does it mean that human beings are inherently incompetent?
 On the contrary, argues the evolutionary psychologist Gerd Gigerenzer: we have survived and thrived not despite our cognitive biases but because of them.
 Kate Raworth goes on to add, “These so-called biases are the underpinnings of our heuristics, the unconscious mental shortcuts we take every time we use a ‘rule of thumb’ to make decisions.
 Over millennia, the human brain has evolved to rely on quick decision-making tools in a fast-moving and uncertain world, and in many contexts those heuristics lead us to make better decisions than exact calculations would do.”

 One remaining problem, however, is that our heuristic decision tools cannot properly handle situations where potentially devastating effects tend at first to be invisible, delayed, gradual, and distant.
 Climate change deniers are a good example.
 Aside from a personal investment in education and rational thinking, the recourse to “nudge policies” might be needed in such instances.
-Such policies are defined by Richard Thaler and Cass Sunstein as “any aspect of the choice architecture that alters people’s behaviour in a predictable way without forbidding any options or significantly changing their economic incentives.”
-Think of displaying fruits at eye level in a school canteen for kids to eat healthily, for instance.
+Richard Thaler and Cass Sunstein define such policies as “any aspect of the choice architecture that alters people’s behaviour in a predictable way without forbidding any options or significantly changing their economic incentives.”
+Consider, for instance, displaying fruits at eye level in a school canteen for kids to eat healthily.

 From dominant to dependent